 Let’s look at the business reasons for moving to Mexico in 2017.
 Then I’ll talk about the quality of life benefits.

 My two top picks as the best cities for expats are Guanajuato, Mexico and Panama City, Panama.
-Guanajuato being the best for retirees and those with portable businesses and Panama being the best for traditional businesses with employees.
+Guanajuato being the best for retirees thinking of retiring in Mexico and those with portable businesses and Panama being the best for traditional businesses with employees.
 For more on this, see The World’s Best City for Expats.
 More on Guanajuato later.

 The reason for choosing Panama for business is simple – taxation.
 If you operate a business with employees in Mexico, you will pay tax to Mexico on your worldwide income.
 Also, if you are a tax resident of Mexico, you’ll pay Mexican tax on your worldwide income.
 For more, take a read through Taxation of Expats in Mexico.